Discontinuous piecewise polynomial approximation on non-Lipschitz domains: Introduction

 \item In Corollary \ref{cor:int} we derive $L^2(\Omega)$ estimates for functions in the fractional order spaces $H^s(\Omega)$ for general $s\in[0,m]$, and in Corollary \ref{cor:Duality} we provide estimates in negative order norms.
 These two corollaries are both valid for arbitrary meshes of arbitrary domains.

 \item Finally, in Corollary \ref{cor:Duality2} we generalise the results of Corollary \ref{cor:Duality} to distributions of negative smoothness.
 This result requires the additional assumption that $\{H^s(\Omega)\}_{s\in[0,m]}$ (equivalently, $\{\tH^{-s}(\Omega)\}_{s\in[0,m]}$) is an interpolation scale, which again is an implicit regularity assumption on $\Omega$ (but not on the mesh).
-Conditions under which this holds are discussed in \S\ref{s:results}; we note that it holds for any $(\epsilon,\delta)$ locally uniform domain, so in particular for the Koch snowflake domain in Figure \ref{f:mesh}(a). \end{itemize}
+Conditions under which this holds are discussed in \S\ref{s:results}.
+We note that it holds for any $(\epsilon,\delta)$ locally uniform domain, so in particular for the Koch snowflake domain in Figure \ref{f:mesh}(a). {But it also holds for a wider class of domains - see Remark \ref{rem:intscale} for examples.} \end{itemize}

 As hinted at above, our work is largely motivated by recent developments in the numerical solution of integral equations on fractal domains \cite{HausdorffBEM,HausdorffDomain, CaChHe25,FractalTransmission}.
 Indeed, a simplified piecewise constant version of Corollary \ref{cor:Duality} was used to analyse the convergence of a piecewise constant Galerkin boundary element method for scattering by fractal screens in \cite{CaChHe25}.
-Furthermore, the result of Corollary \ref{cor:int} will be applied in the forthcoming paper \cite{FractalTransmission} to analyse piecewise polynomial volume integral equation methods for the Lippmann-Schwinger equation for scattering by fractal inhomogeneities.
+Furthermore, the result of Corollary \ref{cor:int} {has been recently applied} in \cite{FractalTransmission} to analyse piecewise polynomial volume integral equation methods for the Lippmann-Schwinger equation for scattering by fractal inhomogeneities.